-Seven companies supplying device components, coatings, and assembly services to Apple have been linked to alleged forced labor involving Uighurs and other oppressed minorities in China, The Information reported.
+The Information reported that seven companies supplying device components, coatings, and assembly services to Apple have been linked to alleged forced labor involving Uighurs and other oppressed minorities in China.

 Working with two human rights groups, the publication identified seven Apple suppliers that allegedly supported forced labor programs targeting the Muslim population, particularly Uighurs living in Xinjiang in China.

 “At least five of those companies received thousands of Uighurs and other minority workers at specific factory sites or subsidiaries that did work for Apple,” the investigation found.